An Inspector Calls: Sheila Birling

 Sheila Birling is the daughter of Arthur and Sybil Birling, and the older sister of Eric.
 Sheila begins as a naive and self-centred young woman, but becomes the most sympathetic member of the group over the course of the play, revealing insecurity about her appearance, showing remorse for her part in Eva's downfall, and encouraging her family to do the same.
 By the play's end her social conscience has been awakened and she has a new awareness of her responsibilities to others.
 She represents the younger generation's break from the selfish behaviour and capitalist views of its elders.
 Sheila shows her naivety and lack of maturity in the way she reacts to her father.
 She is quick to apologise, it is clear that she is keen to behave well.
 She also refers to her father as 'Daddy', a childish term.
 As the play progresses, Sheila's character develops and she begins to stand up for herself.

 Eric Birling

 Eric Birling is the son of Arthur and Sybil Birling and the younger brother of Sheila.
-Eric is presented as a "Jack the Lad" character with a drinking habit, who forced himself on Eva and made her pregnant.
+Eric is presented as a "Jack the Lad" character with a drinking habit, who raped Eva and made her pregnant.
 He is distanced from the rest of the family and feels he cannot talk to them about his problems.
 With his sister, he repents of, and accepts responsibility for, the way he treated Eva.